 With so many cheap airfares available in Asia these days, who would ever think of traveling by sea, trading a handful of hours for long days on a ship?

-We did (well, we also spent two weeks train hopping from Siberia to Europe, if you really want to know).
+We did (well, we also spent two weeks train hopping from Siberia to Europe, or cycled for 5 days between Kuala Lumpur and Penang, if you really want to know).
 Reason is, we have always wanted to experience a long sea journey, especially after having read people like Tiziano Terzani, who described returning to Europe by boat from Singapore.
 But we didn’t know where and how to do this.
 Was it still possible?

 It turned out we were in luck, because right next door in Indonesia, the mighty PELNI (”Pelayaran Nasional Indonesia”, which stands for “Indonesian National Lines”) still runs freighters across the archipelago, connecting major cities like Jakarta, Surabaya, and Makassar to lesser cities and remote islands.

-It’s pretty simple: you CAN’T. And if you are the type who must book every night’s accommodation online or freak out, trust us: stop reading, because PELNI is not for you.
-Truth is, PELNI is always unpredictably delayed, and yet it always pulls into port.
+It’s pretty simple: you CAN’T. And if you are the type who must book every night’s accommodation online or freak out, trust us: stop reading, because a PELNI ferry is not for you.
+Truth is, PELNI ferries are always unpredictably delayed, and yet they always pull into port.
 You must bear with that.

 The first thing you need to do is browse to PELNI’s official website and look at the box to the right, titled “Info Jadwal & Reservasi”.

-But if I can’t book, why should I care about the PELNI schedule?
+But if I can’t book, why should I care about the PELNI ferry schedule?

 Because when you find your preferred route and date, it is technically possible to “reserve” a ticket by registering your name on the PELNI site, and pick it up at the port of departure.
 But we strongly discourage that.
 Why?